 To see the backstory key element of fiction under the PLOT tab on the evaluate page, turn on the advanced mode.
-You’ll find the toggle under the Toolbox drop-down menu.
+You’ll find the toggle at the top of the screen.

 In no more than a few sentences, enter the backstory that is included in the scene you’re working on.